greggman/HappyFunTimes/README.md

 If you want to develop games follow [these instructions](docs/makinggames.md)

-*   Install [node.js](http://nodejs.org).
-I was using 0.10.29
-*   Open a shell/terminal/command prompt
-*   cd into the root of the repo you cloned (eg. `cd HappyFunTimes`)
-*   type `npm install` which will install needed node modules locally
-*   type `node server/server.js` which will start the server.

-Open a browser window and go to `http://localhost:18679/games.html` and choose a game.
-In other window (preferably a window, not a tab), go to `http://localhost:18679`.

-If you have other computers or smartphones on the same network look up the ip address of the machine running the game (see `ifconfig` on OSX/Linux, the Network Preferneces on OSX, or `ipconfig` on Windows) then go to `http://ipaddress:18679` from those machines.
-For example on my home network it was `http://192.168.2.9:18679`

-You can simulate other machines joining the game by opening more windows or tabs in your browser.

-Note: There is no reason the machine running the relayserver needs to be the same as the machine running the game.
-Also, if the machine is accessable from the internet you don't need to be on the same network.
-Of course there will be far more lag over the internet or especially over cellular networks but depending on the type of game that might be ok.

 Unity Version
 -------------

 See [Unity Docs](docs/unitydocs.md)

 Making your own original game
 -----------------------------